grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 You can easily create an extension point using the following functions (they live in `@grafana/runtime`) to fetch extensions for a certain extension point ID:

-### `usePluginExtensions()`
+### The `usePluginExtensions()` hook

 :::note

-**Performance tip:** in case the `context` object is created dynamically, make sure to wrap it into a `useMemo()` to prevent unnecesssary rerenders.
+In case the `context` object is created dynamically, make sure to wrap it into a `useMemo()` to prevent unnecesssary rerenders.
 [More info](#)

 :::

-The `usePluginExtensions` react hooks returns the list of extensions that are registered for a certain extension point ID.
-The hook will dynamically update its return value when the list of extensions changes - this usually happens when extensions are registered during runtime due to dynamic plugin loading.
+The `usePluginExtensions` React hooks returns the list of extensions that are registered for a certain extension point ID.
+The hook dynamically updates its return value when the list of extensions changes.
+This behavior usually happens when extensions are registered during runtime due to dynamic plugin loading.

 #### Syntax